PCOS and Alcohol

 Alcohol increases the risk of depression

-Though not clear why but women with PCOS suffer from anxiety and depression more than normal healthy women.
+Though unclear why, women with PCOS suffer from anxiety and depression more than normal healthy women.
 About 27% to 50% of women who suffer from PCOS report being depressed.

 Insulin resistance, hirsutism, chronic inflammation (with increased stress hormone levels), resistant obesity, all of these factors add to the stress linked to the disease.